 Just as with your clothing and shoes, if you cover your bags you will protect them from dust, sunlight, and other naturally occurring factors that hurt leather and fabrics. lately, I have been cinching my dust bags below the handle, so I can see a bit of the bag to recognize them on the shelf.
 If I had done this with all my bags, then I would have only had minor damage on a minor piece of the purse.

 If you don’t have dustbags, old pillowcases will do just fine.
 I also know many who use plastic storage units for bags, storing one or two in each clear plastic drawer.
 Whatever is best for you and your space, but be sure to protect those items you found deserving of your hard-earned cash.

 I have a bad habit, when I am tired or short on time, I peel off my dirty clothes and just toss them on the closet floor.
 Then come laundry day, I collect them, throw them in the hamper, and take them down to the washer.
 I am so glad I did laundry earlier on Saturday so there were only a few pieces on the closet floor.
 Everything that was on the floor was destroyed.

 Even if you aren’t having Hurricane Irene make a stop in your closet, you still should be kind to your dirty laundry.
 Just because it has marinara on it doesn’t mean it should be crumpled, stepped on, shoved in with dirty shoes and bags of last season’s fashion.
 Carefully place clothing in a hamper or laundry basket until Wash Day – protect the fibers and help your clothes look great longer.

 I feel so blessed that we made out as well as we did with the storm.
 We are all safe, our house is still livable, and we didn’t even lose that much in the storm.
 I think, if I hadn’t had a system to store all my garments already I would have dealt with far more loss from my closet.
-Learn from my experience, and take care of your wardrobe!
+I now know how to protect my clothing.
+Learn from my experience!